D2C Strategy For eCommerce: Best Practices Of Direct-To-Consumer Marketing

 What Is D2C Marketing?

 Direct-to-consumer marketing model means that businesses enter the market directly, without the help of intermediaries.
 Basically, the retailer is being cut out of the process, and manufacturers promote and sell products directly to the buyers.
-It helps to build stronger relationships with the customers and grow brand loyalty.
+It helps to build stronger relationships with customers and grow brand loyalty.

 Top D2C Strategy Tactics from Market A-players